 bytes calldata params

-) external nonReentrant returns (bool) {
+) external override nonReentrant returns (bool) {

-require(msg.sender == address(lendingPool), "unauthorized caller");
+require(msg.sender == address(pool), "unauthorized caller");

 require(initiator == address(this), "unauthorized initiator");